abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 There is a feeling of change today since the rain has come.
 The rain on the roof is an unfamiliar sound after months and months of dry summer.
-As I came down this morning for *pūjā,* there was the smell of moisture in the air.
+As I came down this morning for *pūjā*, there was the smell of moisture in the air.
 We can pay attention to that feeling of change.

 The mind tends to look at things from a one-sided perspective.
 We might